-The Master of Arts and the Doctor of Philosophy degrees in Political Science at Florida International University are designed to provide students with a comprehensive knowledge of the discipline.
+The Master of Arts degrees in Political Science at Florida International University is designed to provide students with a comprehensive knowledge of the discipline.
 The department's graduate program in Political Science builds on faculty strengths and distinguishes itself by stressing a comparative approach to the study of politics.
 The program is designed to equip its graduates with a solid foundation in the basic theories and methods of Political Science, in conjunction with an in-depth education in selected traditional subfields.